aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 as part of v2.x, CDK users will have to take a _peer dependency_ on both the CDK library (`aws-cdk-lib`) and `constructs`.

-The reason `constructs` will also be required (whether leave the compatibility layer or not) is due to the fact that all CDK constructs eventually extend the base `constructs.Construct` class.
+The reason `constructs` will also be required (whether we leave the compatibility layer or not) is due to the fact that all CDK constructs eventually extend the base `constructs.Construct` class.
 This means that this type is part of their public API and therefore a peer dependency is required (otherwise, there could be incompatible copies of `Construct` in the node runtime).

 See the RFC for [monolithic packaging] for more details.